Connection

 Syntax

-The syntax of the Connection
+The syntax of the Connection header follows this structure:

-: Specifies the connection behavior, typicallykeep-alive
+<option>: Specifies the connection behavior, typicallykeep-aliveorclose.

 Example Syntax